Michael-A-Kuykendall/sorcery/README.md

 | `>` | Dependency | `> @Tokenizer` |
 | `?` | Open question | `? performance reqs` |

-**Why symbols?** Prose lies.
-Symbols enforce structure.
-AI parses them perfectly.
+**Why symbols?** Prose is ambiguous.
+Glyphs enforce structure.
+Agents parse them cleanly.

-### Slice Gating: Quality Control
+### Slice Gating: The Seal of Completion

-A spell can't execute until it's **complete**:
+A spell cannot be invoked until it is **sealed**:

-- ✅ Intent declared
+- ◆ Intent declared
-- ✅ No open questions (`?`)
+- ◆ No open questions (`?`) remain
-- ✅ Guarantees explicit
+- ◆ Guarantees made explicit
-- ✅ At least one exclusion
+- ◆ At least one exclusion stated
-- ✅ Does exactly one thing
+- ◆ Does exactly one thing

-**Malformed spells block deployment.** Quality by design.
+**A malformed spell cannot be cast.** This is quality by constraint.

 ---

-## 📚 Examples
+## ◈ Examples

 ### Basic Spell: Tokenization